Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 VACCINATION

-Since allergy is an immune disorder, allergic rhinitis and bronchial asthma can be treated with vaccines from allergens to which the child is sensitive.
+Since allergy is an immune disorder, allergic rhinitis and bronchial asthma can be treated with vaccines from allergens to which the child is hypersensitive.
 Indications for vaccination are determined based on the results of skin tests with allergens.

 Currently, there are three groups of drugs (according to the receptors they block):